Pupil premium strategy statement

 With smaller numbers of pupil premium eligible pupils, value for money is central to sustained improvements in both well-being and academic achievement.
 As a high achieving school set within the context of a deprivation indicator that is below the national, there is the potential challenge that less advantaged pupils do not have the same starting point, experiences or support as their peers.

-Our belief is that opportunities in a wide range of experiences such as art/craft lessons and sporting opportunities are integral to opportunity and entitlement.
+Our belief is that opportunities in a wide range of experiences such as trips out and art/craft lessons plus sporting opportunities are integral to opportunity and entitlement.
 This includes some new and discrete activities and interventions that we have always employed that are known to support pupil progress and attainment.
 Some have cost implications and others have required time within staff learning sessions, INSET and staff time to research theory and current pedagogical developments in education.

 Challenges